Skip to main content

 The 1974 report was updated to include essays on Presidents since Nixon and published as Presidential Misconduct.

-We are delighted to have worked with Professor Banner, his colleagues, and The New Press, to bring highlights of the book to a wider audience with this issue, and bring more visibility to the important historical research compiled by these 17 historians.
+We are delighted to have worked with Professor Banner, his colleagues, and The New Press to bring highlights of the book to a wider audience, and greater visibility to the important historical research compiled by these 17 historians.

-In this issue we also include eleven essays reflecting on the Trump presidency we've received.
+In this issue, we also include 11 essays reflecting on the Trump presidency we've received.
 Normally, American Heritage shies away from publishing opinions, but these historians were passionate about recent events.

 We live in challenging and tumultuous times.
 Hopefully, this examination of our nation's history can provide a valuable perspective.